Three reasons CITs are gaining in popularity

 What is a CIT?

-A collective investment trust (CIT) is a tax-exempt, pooled investment designed exclusively for use in ERISA-qualified retirement plans.
+A collective investment trust (CIT) is a tax-exempt, pooled investment designed exclusively for use in certain ERISA-qualified retirement plans.
 Unlike mutual funds, which are offered by investment management firms, CITs can only be offered and managed by banks and trust companies.

 As you decide whether they might be suitable for a client’s investment lineup, consider the following three characteristics, which are helping to drive their popularity.